 Antonio Neri

 Well, great.
 Thank you, Andy, and good afternoon, everyone.
 Thank you for joining today's call.
 As we have demonstrated throughout 2022, HPE is delivering for our customers and our shareholders.
-In the third quarter, HPE grew revenues, increased profits and strengthen gross margins through steady operational focus and execution and despite continued tight supply conditions and unfavorable foreign exchange.
+In the third quarter, HPE grew revenues, increased profits and strengthened gross margins through steady operational focus and execution and despite continued tight supply conditions and unfavorable foreign exchange.

 In our results, you will see the customer demand for our industry leading portfolio.
 We continue to accelerate our recurrent revenue this fiscal year, which validates the compelling value proposition we offer our customers, and the long and the strong response to HPE GreenLake, our unified edge-to-cloud as-a-service platform.